AkseliManninen/lunssi/README.md

 ### Starting the backend

 Start the backend with `task dev:backend`.
-The backend runs locally on port 8080 using uvicorn.
+This command activates the Python virtual environment and starts the backend with hot-reloading enabled.
+The backend will run locally on port 8080 using uvicorn.

 ### Deploy to fly.io